matthieumeo/cookiecutter-pyxu/README.md

 The repository is already setup to run your tests automatically each time you push an update (configuration is in `.github/workflows/test_and_deploy.yml`).
-You can monitor them in the "Actions" tab of your github repository.
+You can monitor them in the "Actions" tab of your GitHub repository.
 If you're following along, go have a look... they should be running right now!

 When the tests are done, test coverage will be viewable at